ADGEfficiency/adgefficiency.github.io/_posts/2018-10-31-dqn-solving.md

 ---

-The main changes I made that (I think!) contributed towards the high quality and stable policy were:
+The main changes that (I think!) contributed towards the high quality and stable policy were:

 - small neural network - two hidden layers of (8, 4) nodes
 - increasing the steps between target network updates to 10,000 steps